philnash/jekyll-mastodon_webfinger/README.md

 ### Config

-You need to add three things to your `_config.yml` file.
+You need to add two things to your `_config.yml` file.

 1. Add your Mastodon account details.
 For example: